 Eventually they break up, either by getting thin enough in the middle that they break into pieces or by colliding with other drops so hard that filaments or sheets of liquid break off to form other drops.
 These processes create a whole range of sizes of particles.
 Thus rain consists of drops that have a wide spectrum of sizes.
 The following video (2:50) entitled "How Raindrops are Formed" starts with a simplified view of the atmosphere's water cycle, but then shows examples of a falling drop, collision-coalescence, and cloud drop break-up.

-For riming, capture nucleation, and aggregation, there are similar equations that terms similar to those in Equation 5.16 - an area swept out, a collection efficiency, the relative velocity, and the liquid or solid mass concentration of the smaller drops or ice.
+For riming, capture nucleation, and aggregation, there are similar equations with terms similar to those in Equation 5.16 - an area swept out, a collection efficiency, the relative velocity, and the liquid or solid mass concentration of the smaller drops or ice.
 These are typically a bit more complicated if the ice is not spherical, but the concepts are the same.
 These ice collision-coalescence processes are able to produce ice particle big enough to fall, and if they warm as they pass through the warm part of the cloud, then can turn into liquid rain.
 A significant fraction of rain in the summer can come from ice collisions coalescence processes above the freezing line in the clouds.